 5. Darrel Green’s NFL Hall of Fame Speech

 Green’s NFL Hall of Fame acceptance speech is remembered as one of the most passionate of all time.
 It’s absolutely riveting — and full of excellent advice for parents and children alike.
 Plus, it rhymes, so it’s easy to remember.

 Choice Quote: “They said, ‘No,’ and he said, ‘Go.’
 The best encouragement you can ever get in life is when a dad encourages his son.
 Encourage your son.
 That’s what he did for us.”

 6. Coach Flowers’ JV Championship Speech

-Playing “Last of the Mohicans” as your personal background music while shouting scripted notes like DMX to fire up the JV squad might seem a little overboard.
-And, well, that might be the case.
-Still, admit you’d love to see a gang of 6-year-olds scream, “I AM A CHAMPION!” before tripping over a soccer ball for 40 minutes.
+Playing “Last of the Mohicans” as your personal background music while barking scripted notes like DMX to fire up the junior varsity squad might seem a little overboard.
+And, well, that may be the case.
+Still, admit you’d love to see a gang of 6-year-olds scream, “I am champion!” before tripping over a soccer ball for 40 minutes.